BombayV/BombayV/README.md

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=XiosBombay&show_icons=true)

 ### You can find some of my projects below.
-However, most of it is in my organizations.
+However, most of it is in my organization.

 [Project-Entity](https://github.com/Project-Entity)